sandvikcode/data-science-take-home/README.md

 Welcome to Sandvik CODE's take-home assignment repository, part of our data science recruitment process.
 The following assignment will let you extract, explore and analyze audio data from English speaking male and females, and build learning models aimed to predict a given person's gender using vocal features, such as mean frequency, spectral entropy or mode frequency.

 Contrary to most online communities that share datasets for data science, machine learning and artificial intelligence applications, readymade datasets rarely exist out in the wild, and you will have to explore one or more ways of downloading and extracting meaningful features from a raw dataset containing thousands of individual audio files.
-The assignment is designed to test your ability to tackle the full range of responsibilities you will have as a data scientist at Sandvik CODE.
+The assignment is designed to test your ability to tackle the full range of responsibilities you will have as a Data Scientist at Sandvik CODE.

 ## Dataset

 The raw data consists of 62,440 audio samples of male and female speakers speaking in short English sentences.
 The raw data is compressed using `.tgz` files.
-Each `.tgz` compressed file contain the following directory structure and files:
+Each `.tgz` compressed file contains the following directory structure and files:

 - `<file>/`
   - `etc/`